Stolid flycatcher: Distribution and habitat

 The nominate subspecies of the stolid flycatcher is endemic to Jamaica.
-Subspecies M. s. dominicensis is found in the Dominican Republic and Haiti, including their offshore islands; the countries share the island of Hispaniola.
+The subspecies M. s. dominicensis is found in the Dominican Republic and Haiti, including their offshore islands; the countries share the island of Hispaniola.
 On both islands it is found in the tropical zone.
 It inhabits the interior and edges of lowland forest, drier woodlands, scrublands, and mangroves.
 On Hispaniola it also occurs in pine forest.
 Though it ranges from sea level to 1800 m it is found less frequently in the higher elevations.

 Behavior

 Movement

 The stolid flycatcher is a year-round resident.

 Feeding

 The stolid flycatcher feeds on insects and fruits.
 It typically forages by snatching prey and fruit from vegetation while briefly hovering after a sally from a perch.

 Breeding

 The stolid flycatcher breeds between April and June.
 It nests in a cavity in a tree or in a human structure such as a house.
 The clutch is three to four eggs.
 Nothing else is known about the species' breeding biology.